mosip/commons/design/kernel/kernel-keymanager.md

 **1. Background**

 In the MOSIP platform, there are many types of keys used in various modules.
 The users might book an appointment using the Pre-Registration module.
-During this the users uses the public key to encrypt the message and Pre-Registration module uses the private key to decrypt the message.
+During this the users use the public key to encrypt the message and Pre-Registration module uses the private key to decrypt the message.
 When these packets are pulled by the Registration module, the Registration module can use the public key of Pre-Registration module to establish the connection.

 The keys should be maintained and managed as a separate entity apart from the actual modules.
 These keys are rotated based on a specific security policy.